 When you have a strong hand, it is good to bet as you want to build a pot to win.
 When you do not have a strong hand, look for information that allows you to steal the pot with a bet.
 Is your opponent checking often and folding when bet to?
 If so, you can bet more often to get them to fold.
 If you are playing stud and your hole cards are AJ of hearts, but your up cards are 6-7-8-10 of spades, that is a great time to take aggressive action and represent a straight or a flush.
 Poker strategy is based on information, so use what you have to make the best decisions and be carefully selective with your starting hands.

 The most important rule of poker is to protect your hole cards.
 Information is your most powerful tool in poker, so don’t give away your hand by picking the cards up off the table.
 While it is unlikely you will come across someone actively trying to sneak a peek at your hole cards if you aren’t careful, you may be broadcasting your holdings to those around you.

 When looking at your cards use one hand to cup the area around the top of the cards and the other to bend the tops of the cards up just enough to see the values and suits.
-After you have seen your hole cards, place one poker chip on top of your cards.
+Though it’s not a basic rule of poker, best practice for players dictates that after you have seen your hole cards, you should place one poker chip on top of your cards.
 If you have a chip on top of your cards, the dealer will never accidentally fold them.
 It is unlikely they will be folded even if you don’t have a chip on them, but accidents happen so always be sure to protect your hand.